 Towers are nearly maintained at 210oC.
 This temperature is maintained by circulating hot oil through the jacket and inner coils.
 The vapours coming from towers are condensed in overhead condensers and the condensed liquid is collected in PMT(pure monomer tank) .
 To separate water from liquid QVF is used.
 The polymerized material is transferred to DV preheater by using gear pumps.

 The polymerized material is preheated in DV preheater to flash out higher boiling materials.
 The preheater is maintained at about 200oc-230oc.
 The polymerized material from towers is transferred into DV preheater from the bottom and then sent to devolatilizer from top.

 DV is maintained under vacuum to flash off the residual monomer and higher boiling fractions.
 Vacuum is nearly maintained at 740 mmHg.
 The vaporized material is condensed in DV overhead condenser, the condensed liquid is collected in DV day tank.
 The collected liquid in PMT & DV day tanks is redistilled in still and reused again.

 The volatilized liquid is pumped through screen pack to die head.
 Screen pack is used to separate unwanted contamination.

 - EXTRUSION & PELLETISATION:

-External lubricant is added using vibro feeders.
-Screened product is conveyed to product silos by using pneumatic conveying system.
+The external lubricant is added using vibro feeders.
+The screened product is conveyed to product silos by using the pneumatic conveying system.